tenacom/Louis/README.md

 ### What does L.o.U.I.S. mean?

-Although it is pronounced (an may also be written) just as the name Louis, L.o.U.I.S. is an acronym for "Lots of Useful & Interesting Stuff".
+Although it is pronounced (and may also be written for brevity) just as the name Louis, L.o.U.I.S. is an acronym for "Lots of Useful & Interesting Stuff".
 If this makes you cringe, you should see the names I discarded.

 ### Who is behind L.o.U.I.S.?